Your pregnancy timeline

 As many mothers know, hormone changes that take place in your body during pregnancy can lead to constipation.
 But there are some things you can do to help prevent it, including eating a high-fibre diet and drinking lots of water.
 You may also want to take a gentle soluble fibre supplement that’s suitable to take during pregnancy.
 For instance, carbohydrates called fructo-oligosaccharides (FOS) are a source of soluble fibre that can help by allowing friendly bacteria to flourish in your digestive system.

 While you’re pregnant – and indeed during the few months before conception and afterwards during breastfeeding – it’s advisable to make sure you’re getting enough iodine in your diet.
 That’s because pregnant women need more of this mineral, as it’s important for the development of their baby’s brain.
-According to the UK Iodine Group, studies show pregnant women in various locations around the UK are classed as mildly to moderately iodine deficient.
+However according to the BDA (the association of UK dietitians), studies suggest pregnant women are deficient in iodine (xvii).

-The NHS also recommends eating two to three portions of dairy foods a day during pregnancy.
+The BDA also recommends eating three portions of dairy foods a day during pregnancy.
 However, bear in mind that organic milk has been found to have a lower amount of iodine than non-organic milk.

-It can, however, be difficult to get enough iodine during pregnancy, as the recommended daily requirement is higher than that for other adults (the World Health Organization recommends 250µg iodine a day for pregnant and breastfeeding women, while the European Food Safety Authority recommends 200µg – whereas adults who aren’t pregnant need 150µg iodine daily).
+It can, however, be difficult to get enough iodine during pregnancy, as the recommended daily requirement is higher than that for other adults (the World Health Organization recommends 250µg iodine a day for pregnant and breastfeeding women, whereas women who aren’t pregnant need 150µg iodine daily (xx)).

 Taking a daily multivitamin and mineral pregnancy supplement that contains iodine may be useful.
 Look for a supplement that contains iodine in the form of potassium iodide or potassium iodate, and check that it supplies around 140 - 150µg of iodine per daily intake.